maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 resolution at runtime).
 As of 6.0.3, this includes a common SQL state check for `DuplicateKeyException`, addressing a long-standing difference between SQL state mappings and legacy default error code mappings.

-`CannotSerializeTransactionException` and `DeadlockLoserDataAccessException` are deprecated now due to their inconsistent JDBC semantics, in favor of the `PessimisticLockingFailureException` base class and consistent semantics of its `CannotAcquireLockException` subclass (aligned with JPA/Hibernate).
+`CannotSerializeTransactionException` and `DeadlockLoserDataAccessException` are deprecated as of 6.0.3 due to their inconsistent JDBC semantics, in favor of the `PessimisticLockingFailureException` base class and consistent semantics of its common `CannotAcquireLockException` subclass (aligned with JPA/Hibernate) in all default exception translation scenarios.

 For full backwards compatibility with database-specific error codes, consider re-enabling the legacy `SQLErrorCodeSQLExceptionTranslator`.
 This translator kicks in for user-provided `sql-error-codes.xml`